Skip navigation links

 June 13, 2024

-Robert (Bob) Solo, 1916-2011
+Robert (Bob) Solo (Faculty1966-1987)

-During his two decades at MSU, Bob taught a variety of economics courses, and even introduced two new courses to the academic catalogue.
-He was also an active researcher, publishing a number of books.
+He was an active researcher, publishing a number of books.
 A topic of particular interest to Bob was economic development and technological change, which he analyzed from what would today be called an interdisciplinary perspective, taking into account the joint evolution over time of political, social, and economic institutions.
+Looking at issues from this broad institutional perspective that included political, social, and philosophical elements was characteristic of all his work, an approach he argued was essential.
+For example, one such book is Economic Organizations and Social Systems published in 1967 and later followed by The Philosophy and Science of Economics, published by M.E.
+Sharpe in 1991.